-While TSCOR is largely powered by volunteers, we do maintain a small staff of two full-time and two part-time employees.
-Staff provides guidance and direction to our volunteers while assisting in the day-to-day management of the organization’s programs and services.
+TSCOR is largely powered by volunteers.
+We maintain a small staff of one full-time and three part-time employees who provide guidance and direction to our volunteers and perform the day-to-day functions of TSCOR’s programs and services.

 Julie Adams-Buchanan, executive director, email@example.com